“Wait, you’re only 21? Geez, I’m 43, why the heck am I letting you call me “kid”?”

 Putting It All Together

 Every race in the Player’s Handbook becomes physically mature enough to adventure somewhere between their late teens and early 20s.
 Waiting for an elf or a dwarf to stop being ‘young’ is to give up some of the most interesting years of your character’s life and gloss over the formative period of their lives where they learn who they are.
 While there is nothing stopping you from making your 1st-level character a 50-year-old dwarf or a century-old elf, their motivations would have to be different than a younger adventurer.
-At this point, you’re more like Bilbo Baggins departing the Shire at the age of 50 to stave off ennui than you are the more usual young adventurers like Rand al’Thor (Wheel of Time), Kvothe (the Kingkiller Chronicle), and Tavi (Codex Alera) who learn their place in the world through epic trials.
+At this point, you’re more like Bilbo Baggins departing the Shire at the age of 50 to stave off ennui than you are the more usual young adventurers like Rand al’Thor (Wheel of Time), Ged (A Wizard of Earthsea) or Tavi (Codex Alera), who learn their place in the world through epic trials.

 It’s up to you what you want your character to get out of the campaign, but their age is certainly going to be a determining factor, so consider wisely.